Christine Anu: Radio

+After a break, Anu restarted presenting Weekend Evenings in January 2023.
+As of February 2025, Anu presents Weekend Evenings on Friday, Saturday and Sunday evenings, along with Sirine Demachkie.

 Personal life

-Anu is a mother of two, son Kuiam (born 1996) and daughter Zipporah (born 2002).
-Zipporah's father is actor Rodger Corser.
+Anu is a mother of a son, Kuiam, and daughter, Zipporah Corser Anu.
+Zipporah's father is actor Rodger Corser, and she is also musically talented.

 Anu married her childhood sweetheart, Simon Deutrom, in 2010.

-In June 2016, Anu announced that she and Deutrom were separating after six years of marriage.
+He is not the father of either of her children.
+In June 2016, Anu announced that she and Deutrom were separating after six years of marriage, and they later divorced.

+She revealed in 2012 that she had struggled with weight gain, after suffering from depression, and appeared on the Nine Network's reality show Excess Baggage.
+After her separation from Deutrom, she lost 25 kg.

-On 24 February 2020, Anu pleaded guilty in the Rockhampton Magistrates Court to mid-range drink driving after recording a blood alcohol reading of 0.109 after she was pulled over by police in Rockhampton on New Year's Eve.
-Magistrate Philippa Beckinsale fined Anu $650 and suspended her driver's license for three months.
+In February 2020, Anu pleaded guilty in the Rockhampton Magistrates Court to mid-range drunk driving, after having been pulled over by police in Rockhampton on New Year's Eve.
+She was fined A$650 and had her driver's license suspended for three months.